 - Leverage Agentforce analytics.
 Use built-in analytics to gain deeper insights into agent performance and customer behavior enabling you to make data-driven decisions about how to optimize your agents.

-Effortlessly deploy Agentforce metadata with Gearset
+Effortlessly deploy Agentforce agents with Gearset